A Unique Learning Experience: Challenging Your Limits

 The scope of our honors courses extends far beyond typical bookwork and exams.
 Most classes teach application and experience in “real world” situations and require students to apply what they have learned to current situations in our region and beyond.

-For an example, please view this San Joaquin River Restoration Project video.
+For an example, please view the San Joaquin River Restoration Project video by clicking on this link

 International and Multicultural Studies